jmcascalheira/MidPalSet/README.md

 > Cascalheira, J., Bicho, N. and Gonçalves.
 C., (2018). \_Compendium of
 > R code and data for *Assessing the spatial patterning of Middle
 > Paleolithic human settlement in westernmost Iberia*.
-Accessed 27 Oct
+Accessed 05 Nov
 > 2018.
 Online at <https://doi.org/xxx/xxx>

 ### How to download or install